 Dress - Hat - Shoes - Accessories

 Your chosen dress style and colour will impact the whole outfit, and it can be very limiting to build choices around a hat or a favourite coat - not impossible but definitely limiting!
-We’ll touch upon colour palettes later in the post, but as a rule of thumb, before you choose any of your outfit, check in with the Bride because the last thing you must do is colour clash or throw a spontaneous style bomb into the equation, let us spare the blushing bride on her special day!
+We’ll touch upon colour palettes later in the post, but as a rule of thumb, before you choose any of your outfits, check in with the Bride because the last thing you must do is colour clash or throw a spontaneous style bomb into the equation.
+Let us spare the blushing bride on her special day!

 Choosing the Right Colour Palette...

-Reminder of hierarchy... ...when it comes to colour decisions: Bride chooses Bridesmaids colours Then Mother of the Bride, and last, but by not least, the Mother of the Groom.
+Reminder of hierarchy... when it comes to colour decisions: The Bride chooses Bridesmaids' colours, then the Mother of the Bride, and last, but not least, the Mother of the Groom.